Initiatives & Projects

 Public Gardens

-Main Street Skowhegan volunteers have improved downtown Skowhegan’s public gardens and play a major role in our community’s ongoing revitalization.
-Our head garden coordinator makes plans for the year, coordinates volunteer parties, and engages students, the Skowhegan Rotary Club, and other groups to plant flowers, clean up garden beds, and perform ongoing maintenance.
+Main Street Skowhegan's dedicated garden volunteers have beautified downtown Skowhegan for many years.
+Our garden coordinators make plans for the year, coordinate volunteer parties, and engage other groups to plant flowers, clean up garden beds, and perform ongoing maintenance.
 For more information and photos, see our Public Gardens page.

 Past Projects